 I’d say the hike is fairly easy, with the caveat that, like all Norwegian trails, you’ll have to watch your step.
 Gnarled tree roots and sizeable boulders lace the path, reminding you that this is wild terrain, not the heavily groomed, sanitized-for-your-protection boardwalks commonly found in U.S. state parks.
 The hilliness will also give you a bit of a workout, but the stunning viewpoints along the way are totally worth it.

-Beyond big vistas, however, you’ll enjoy the small, quiet moments.
+Beyond big vistas, however, we enjoyed the small, quiet moments.
 Burbling brooks created by snowmelt.
 Early spring flowers poking through the moss.
 Dense groves of stick-straight pine trees stretching into the sky.
 Towering ant condos made of pine-needles, visibly vibrating as their industrious inhabitants work to repair the ravages of winter.
 Thickets of ferns unfurling their fiddleheads, transforming the forest floor into what looks like the string section of a symphony tuning up before a performance.